-Eating disorders in the workplace: how can HR help?
+Eating disorders in the workplace: how can HR help?by

 How can HR coach managers with supporting employees who are experiencing eating disorders?

 According to Beat, one of the UK’s eating disorder charities, almost one in ten (6.4%) adults display signs of an eating disorder, whether it’s eating too little (anorexia), eating too much (over-eating), inducing vomiting (bulimia), or following restrictive diets that avoid essential nutrients (orthorexia).

 A shocking 20% of anorexia sufferers die prematurely, the highest mortality rate of any psychiatric condition.
 Falsely seen as an illness that affects only young women, a quarter of eating disorder sufferers are male.
 This means eating disorders can affect, and are affecting, anyone of all genders and ages.